posit-conf-2024/databricks/README.md

 | 15:00 - 15:30 | *Coffee break* |
 | 15:30 - 17:00 | Session 4      |

-## Instructor(s)
+## Instructor

-Edgar co-authored a book called “Mastering Spark with R,” and is currently the maintainer of the `sparklyr` package.
+Edgar co-authored a book called [“Mastering Spark with R”](https://therinspark.com/intro.html), and is currently the maintainer of the `sparklyr` package.
 Edgar has also authored multiple articles, blog posts sharing analytics insights, and server infrastructure for data science.
 He has a background in deploying enterprise reporting, and business intelligence solutions.